 They are available in most price segments and are generally the best picks for people on a budget.
 They generally come with a plastic chassis; however, some Pavilion laptops come with a steel chassis.

 If you want to have a powerhouse that can handle anything you throw on it, go for the HP Envy series.

 This range of laptops come with the most advanced and premium features.
-They are built to suit most of the tasks, using heavy apps such as Solidworks or work software such as QuickBooks.
-Thus, it is a perfect range of laptops for accountants or any other work.
+They are built to suit most of the tasks, using heavy apps such as Solidworks or any work software such as QuickBooks.
+Thus, it is a perfect range of laptops for accountants or any other small business.

-You can also play medium to heavy games, including medium-basic games like Roblox on these laptops.
+You can also play medium to heavy games, including medium-basic games like Roblox on such laptops.

 Design and Build Quality